fdb/enigmeta/_posts/2017-09-22-google-cloud-onboard-eindhoven.md

 ### [Cloud Machine Learning Engine](https://cloud.google.com/ml-engine/)
 - For custom machine learning jobs.
 - Google provides infrastructure for training your model.
-- Once trained, your model can run on users' computer or smartphones.
+- Once trained, your model can run on user's computer or smartphones.

 ### [Cloud Vision API](https://cloud.google.com/vision/)
-- Analyze iamges with a REST api.
+- Analyze images with a REST api.
 - Supports face detection, label detection, sentiment analysis, text extraction (OCR).
 - Returns bounding boxes of faces (and facial features), objects in JSON.
 - [COCO](http://cocodataset.org/) is an image dataset that has labelled and segmented images for use in image recognition.
 It is available under a [Creative Commons license](http://cocodataset.org/#termsofuse).

 ### [Cloud Speech API](https://cloud.google.com/speech/)
-- Recognizes over 80 langauges.
+- Recognizes over 80 languages.
 - Can return text in real-time (streaming).

 ### [Cloud Natural Language API](https://cloud.google.com/natural-language/)